fujidaiti/embed.dart/embed/README.md

 ## Roadmap

-- [ ] Restrict the type of dart object to embed by giving the corresponding variable a concrete type
+- [x] ~~Restrict the type of dart object to embed by giving the corresponding variable a concrete type~~ ➡️ Available from v1.1.0

 <br/>